darkmash-org/Emotion.API/README.md

  - We would require funding for runing it for-ever and to keep on improving.

-- You can donate to our activities throw ~
+- You can donate to our activities through ~

         Patreon ~ https://www.patreon.com/axorax